rfdickerson/swift-evolution/proposals/NNNN-swiftpm-multi-package-repos.md

 ## Alternatives considered

-We belief we must support this feature in some form or another.
+We believe we must support this feature in one form or another to support widespread adoption of the package manager.

 We considered alternatives in several areas: